NavidFayezi/Mini-Firewall/README.md

 # Mini-Firewall
-In this assignment, I will be using the code snippet [here](https://www.netfilter.org/projects/libnetfilter_queue/doxygen/html/nfqnl__test_8c_source.html), which reads packets from the kernel queue and returns them after the processing is completed.
-The mini-firewall will inspect inbound UDP packets, and writes the information of the target packets to a file.
-Target packets are those whose **Source IP address** and **Source port** match the IP address and port number given by the user as inputs.
+In this assignment, I will be using the code snippet [here](https://www.netfilter.org/projects/libnetfilter_queue/doxygen/html/nfqnl__test_8c_source.html), which reads packets from the kernel.
+The mini-firewall will inspect inbound UDP packets, and filters the packets whose ip address and port number match the input given by user and contain the input string in their payload.
+The payload and the number of appearances of the input string of the packets that match these rules will be written to a `.txt` file.
+The program will stop after writing a certain number of packets, which is given by the user as an input `(argv[3])`.
 ## Compile and run
 Make sure that *libnetfilter_queue*, *libnfnetlink*, and *libmnl* are installed and the kernel version is 3.6 or later.
 `sudo apt install libnetfilter-queue-dev`